Life-saving nutrition for very young children in Chad

 That’s why MAI is supporting Guinebor II Hospital to make improvements to young children’s nutrition which will save lives and transform health outcomes for years to come.

 What your generosity will make possible:

-Just £25 can ensure that a child with acute malnutrition receives a four weeks’ supply of life-saving food made up of peanut paste, vitamins, and other vital ingredients.
+Just £25 can ensure that a child with acute malnutrition receives a four-week supply of life-saving food made up of peanut paste, vitamins and other vital ingredients.

-The team at the hospital make the nutrition pots and give them to mothers.
-They also give them basic training and advice on how to make healthy food for their children.
+The hospital team make up nutrition pots for mothers.
+They also show them how to make healthy food for their children.

 1. Reducing anaemia in pregnant mothers.
 Almost half of all pregnant women in Chad are iron deficient, so the Guinebor II team provide free iron and folate supplements.
 This cuts the risk of mothers developing sepsis or having premature or critically underweight babies.

 2. Promoting breastfeeding.
 Most mothers in Chad give their babies water rather than exclusively breastfeeding.
-It’s perhaps understandable in such a hot country, but it’s a practice that costs lives.
-The team are supporting mothers to start breastfeeding immediately after birth and continue for the first six months of their baby’s life.
-This gives the baby the very best start in life and protects the mother from getting pregnant again too quickly.
+It’s understandable in such a hot country, but it’s a practice that costs lives.
+So the team are helping mothers to start breastfeeding straight after birth and keep going for the first six months of their baby’s life.
+This gives the baby the best start in life and reduces the risk of the mother from getting pregnant again too quickly.

 3. Offering complementary feeding.
-The Hospital provides acutely malnourished children with specially formulated, energy-dense food designed to help them gain weight swiftly and safely.
+The hospital provides specially formulated, energy-dense food to help children gain weight swiftly and safely.

 Sign up to get the latest news and stories direct to your inbox

-We will always treat your data in line with current Data Protection laws.
-We commit to storing your personal information securely and will never sell or share your information with others.
-You can change the way you hear from us at any time, or opt out from all communications by contacting us.
+We will store your personal information securely and never sell or share it.
+You’re welcome to change the way you hear from us or opt out at any time by contacting us.